dchubareva/coursera/README.md

 # coursera
-for coursera hometasks and assignments
+For coursera hometasks and assignments